 The many souvenir and prasad shops, spread as far as 400 meters outside its premises, were already up and running.
 Inside, many devotees indulged in their challenging gamut with pujaris, trying to negotiate a price for a personalised puja.
 Once they’re done with it, what awaits is yet another task of buying a Kamakhya temple VIP pass, an express entry ticket that guarantees a quick tour at one of India’s most sacred temples.

 This is how I found it – dedicatedly staring into a financial abyss, experimenting with the country’s admirable religious tolerance every minute.
-And yet it lures the devotees from as far afield as southern India or the far west: the richer flying all the way to Guwahati airport from their cities and then paying Rs 501 for the Kamakhya temple VIP pass
+And yet it lures the devotees from as far afield as southern India or the far west: the richer flying to Guwahati airport from their cities and then paying Rs 501 for the Kamakhya temple VIP pass

 There are three types of entry tickets available, other than the VIP passes.
 This includes a general entry which comes without a cost but demands you to be in the queue as early as three in the morning, and yet doesn’t guarantee that you’d be able to go inside its inner sanctum before it closes in the afternoon.